Offstage: Identity Loss After Social Media Performance

 The shift began quietly.

-For years, my life lived on the screen, curated and filtered for an audience I couldn’t see but always felt.
+For years, my life lived on a screen,

 I was the girl who was always on.